Cerlancism/faster-whisper-webui/README.md

 of running Silero-Vad, at a slight cost to accuracy.

 This is achieved by creating N child processes (where N is the number of selected devices), where Whisper is run concurrently.
-In `app.py`, you can also set the `vad_process_timeout` option, which configures the number of seconds until a process is killed due to inactivity, freeing RAM and video memory.
+In `app.py`, you can also set the `vad_process_timeout` option.
+This configures the number of seconds until a process is killed due to inactivity, freeing RAM and video memory.
 The default value is 30 minutes.

 ```
 python app.py --input_audio_max_duration -1 --vad_parallel_devices 0,1 --vad_process_timeout 3600
 ```

-You may also use `vad_process_timeout` with a single device (`--vad_parallel_devices 0`), if you prefer to free video memory after a period of time.
+You may also use `vad_process_timeout` with a single device (`--vad_parallel_devices 0`), if you prefer to always free video memory after a period of time.

 # Docker

 To run it in Docker, first install Docker and optionally the NVIDIA Container Toolkit in order to use the GPU.
-Then check out this repository and build an image:
+Then either use the GitLab hosted container below, or check out this repository and build an image:
 ```
 sudo docker build -t whisper-webui:1 .
 ```